 - My ASU

-The American Sign Language (ASL) program offers a four-semester sequence of ASL designed to meet the undergraduate foreign language requirement of the university.
+The American Sign Language (ASL) program is housed in the College of Health Solutions and offers a four-semester sequence of ASL designed to meet the undergraduate foreign language requirement of the university.
 All courses use an immersion method which prohibits the use of spoken language.
 Periodically, additional courses are offered to augment this program.
 These additional courses are offered on a semester to semester basis.

 American Sign Language can be used to satisfy the foreign language requirement in most majors that have such a requirement.
 A small group of specialized majors exclude ASL because the major itself is incompatible with a visual language (e.g., vocal performance).
 If there is any doubt, consult with your academic advisor.